Cowboys and idiots

 No, it's when they started employing the cowboys as CEOs and in their boardrooms that the problems started...

 Banks.
 Bastards, all of ’em, yah boo sucks.
 Of course, not everything to do with banks is hateful.
 The big metal safe in a bank’s basement isn’t a bastard.
-Nor are those intrepid customer-facing men and women who are employed at the high street branches to fulfil the thrilling role of holding a clipboard and saying “hello” when …
+Nor are those intrepid customer-facing men and women who are employed at the high street branches to fulfil the thrilling role of holding a clipboard and saying “hello” …

 Of course if people did just use Bitcoins to avoid transaction fees, and for cross-border payments, then it's volatility is less of an issue.
 You just but whatever value of bitcoins you need for the transaction (say £50 worth) and then transact.
 It's immaterial whether that £50 bought 1 or 0.00001 bitcoins.